Please click here for the latest information regarding Benedictine University's response to the Coronavirus (COVID-19) outbreak.

 Early warning notices are to warn the student of poor performance.
 They are usually issued when a student remains on a class list without attendance or stops attending without reason; the student has failed to turn in assignments; a "D" or "F" is issued on a major test or assignment; or whenever else the instructor thinks it is advisable.
 Check the remarks section to identify the problem and the recommended action.

-Please pay close attention to common exams, which will be announced in classes.
+Please pay close attention to when Common Exams are held, which will be announced in classes.

 Tuition is incurred at the time of registration.
 Payment in full or payment arrangements are due within seven calendar days of the start of the semester.

 Incompletes are issued sparingly after initiation by a student having at least a "C" in the course, who is not on academic probation, and who has a clearly defined program for completion with dates noted on the form.
-They must be approved by the instructor, the department chair and the registrar, and be arranged before the final exam.
-If the course is not completed within 180 days from the end of the semester, the grade automatically becomes an "F."
+They must be approved by the instructor, the department chair and the Registrar, and be arranged before the final exam.
+If the course is not completed by the the end of the following Fall or Spring semester, the grade automatically becomes an "F."

 Benedictine University maintains an educational record for each student who is or has been enrolled.
-In accordance with the Family Educational Rights and Privacy Act of 1974, as amended, all student rights as covered by the Act are described in the Catalog under the Student Records and Disclosure section.
-Each of these rights is explained in the University's policy statement available at www.ben.edu/StudentAccounts.
-Current students may prohibit general disclosure of Directory Information by notifying the Registrar in writing (form on file) within 10 calendar days after the first scheduled class day of each term.
+In accordance with the Family Educational Rights and Privacy Act (FERPA) of 1974, as amended, all student rights as covered by the Act are described in the Catalog under the Student Records and Disclosure section.
+Each of these rights is explained in the University's policy statement available at http://www.ben.edu/compliance/ferpa-act.cfm.
+Current students may prohibit general disclosure of Directory Information by notifying the Registrar in writing (form on file).
 It will be assumed that failure on the part of a student to request the withholding of Directory Information indicates the student's consent to disclosure.

 In accordance with the Student Right-To-Know Act, effective July 1, 1993, graduation and completion rates are available from the Office of Institutional Research.